-In fact, someone I know paid for a vacation using credit because he expected to use his federal tax return to pay it off.
-He ended up owing the IRS money this year, so now he has to figure out how to pay the IRS and pay for the vacation he took.
+If you've come to rely on an infusion of cash every spring in the form of a sizable tax refund, you may be feeling a pinch recently as refunds have diminished in recent years.
+Someone I know paid for a vacation using credit because he expected to use his federal tax return to pay it off.
+He ended up owing the IRS money, leaving him to have to figure out how to pay the IRS and pay for the vacation he took.

 You can set up a payment plan

 If you owe the government money it’s best to start saving right away so you can pay the bill by April.
 But if you can’t pay the bill by tax day, don’t get too stressed about it.
 The IRS offers payment plans for people who cannot pay their entire tax bill at once.
 There are usually fees associated with a payment plan, but paying the fees is a better option (and usually cheaper) than using a loan or credit card to pay off your tax liability.

 These payment plans exist for a reason—to help Americans who can’t pay their bill all at once—and there are a lot of different options (including fee waivers for low-income families).

 The goal of tax withholding is to try to get as close to even as possible.
 If the government has to issue you a refund that means you overpaid them all year and got nothing for it other than your money back, which was yours to begin with.
 You could change your deductions and put that extra money into savings all year.
 In the end you will come out with the same money as you would get from a tax return, but you would have access to those funds in case of an emergency.
 In general, overpaying the IRS all year is not a sound financial practice.